Chatbots

 Best Practices

-• Engage recommends using bots on private channels or at least on a third-party source connected via an SDK.
-However Engage does not recommend its upload on public platforms such as Facebook, Twitter, etc because automatic messages are often banned.
+- We recommend to use bots on private channels or at least on a third-party source connected via an SDK.
+However it is not recommended to upload RingCX on public platforms such as Facebook, Twitter, etc because automatic messages are often banned.